InyextcionES/Anti-Hackintosh-Buyers-Guide/CPU.md

 * **3rd Gen Threadripper is not supported on bare-metal**
   * KVM solution is the only work-around at this moment

-AMD CPUs:
+CPUs de AMD:
-* AMD Ryzen 1000 Series
+* AMD Ryzen 1000
-* AMD Ryzen 2000 Series
+* AMD Ryzen 2000
-* AMD Ryzen 3000 Series
+* AMD Ryzen 3000
 * AMD Athlon
 * AMD ThreadRipper
 * AMD FX Series

 With Intel, the thanks to most of the CPUs being quite similar they have support when the CPU is spoofed to a supported model.
-The only downside is that the iGPU rarely work on Atom/Pentium/Celeron these models meaning a cheap iGPU Hackintosh is impossible with these CPUs.
+The only downside is that the iGPU rarely work on Atom/Pentium/Celeron these models meaning a cheap iGPU Hackintosh es imposible con estos CPUs.
 Regarding X99/LGA 2011-V3 CPUs, there's the issue that these CPUs were never shipped in a real Mac so quite a few issues are present when running macOS on these systems.
-Avoid if possible
+Evita estos si es posible

-**Dual Socket User Note**: Do note that the macOS kernel only supports a maximum of 64 threads.
+**Nota para Usarios Dual Socket**: Ten en cuenta que el kernel de macOS solamente soprta 64 hilos.
 So for baller setups please be aware.
-And for dual socket users, you will need to use [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip) in macOS Catalina
+And for dual socket users, tienes que usar [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip) en macOS Catalina

 * Intel Atoms
 * Intel Celerons